How to be a Fashion Activist

 Learn the labels

 Know what you are supporting and what you are calling for, by educating yourself around what fashion brands are getting right.
-Find out more about different labels and certifications that assure sustainable production and workers' rights – examples include the Global Organic Textile Standard (GOTS), as used by brands like The White T-Shirt Co, which evaluates the processing and manufacturing of textiles and is often applicable to organic cotton – a staple in a sustainable vegan wardrobe.
+Find out more about different labels and certifications that assure sustainable production and workers' rights – examples include the Global Organic Textile Standard (GOTS), as used by brands like KOMODO, which evaluates the processing and manufacturing of textiles and is often applicable to organic cotton – a staple in a sustainable vegan wardrobe.
 Another label to keep an eye on is Fair Trade, which focuses on wages, conditions, and fairness for suppliers.
 Companies producing in fair-trade conditions include Good Guys Don't Wear Leather and Julia Thompson Jewellery.